nickzoic/nick.zoic.org/art/aldi-cocoon-3d-printer/index.md

 microSD card was corrupt, so I reformatted it.
 I'm now 75% of the way through an 8 hour print run from the card with no crashes, so that might have been part of the problem.

+UPDATE 2: Having reformatted the card, no more crashing problems even on very long jobs.

 ![Printing a flywheel](img/flywheel.jpg)
 *Printing a flywheel*